-- One Saturday of each month, we offer an alternative tefillah experience for elementary & middle school aged children and their adults.
+- One Saturday of each month, we offer our Junior Congregation service for students in 3rd-6th grade in addition to the main service.
 Students will help lead prayers and have an opportunity to read from the Torah.
-It is a great way for students to practice the prayers that they learn in religious school and start to become comfortable with the prayer service before "graduating" to the sanctuary.
+It is a great way for students to practice the prayers that they learn in religious school and start to become comfortable with the prayer service.
 Please check the calendar for specific dates.

 Shabbat morning offers you some choices for experiencing Shabbat.

 - Our fully egalatarian main sanctuary service begins at 9:30 a.m.

-- Study Minyan: The fourth Shabbat of each month.
+- Study Minyan: Typically one Shabbat each month at 10:30 a.m..
 Please check the calendar as these dates do vary.